Geeksltd/Programming.Tips/Classes.md

 #### Value objects

-Value objects are instances of classes that are immutable and distinguishable only by value of their properties/attributes.
+&nbsp;&nbsp; Value objects are instances of classes that are immutable and distinguishable only by value of their properties/attributes.
 That is, unlike an Entity, which is known by its unique identifier, a value object is only identified by the value of its properties.
 Two entity objects are equal if they have equal ids, on the other hand, two Value Objects are equal if value of all their properties are exactly equal.

 For example, an instance of a Date class can be a value object if its properties cannot be modified after creation and does not include an Id attribute: